The Final Battles

 From that day forward the house of Israel will know that I am the LORD their God (Ezekiel 39:22).

-The armies Jesus will “trample,” like grapes in a winepress, on the very day of His future descent to earth from heaven, are the forces of Gog and Magog, along with those from the nations who have joined them—all of whom will be attacking Jerusalem and Israel.
-It will not be until 30 days after this carnage, as the Antichrist and his armies gather to attack specifically Jesus in Jerusalem, that He will destroy them at the famed Battle of Armageddon.
+The armies Jesus will “trample,” like grapes in a winepress (Revelation 14:19,20) on the very day of His future descent to earth from heaven, are the forces of Gog and Magog, along with those from the nations who have joined them (Ezekiel 38:2-6)—all of whom will be attacking Jerusalem and Israel.
+It will not be until 30 days after this bloody carnage that the Antichrist, with the ten kings and their armies, will gather together with a plan to attack specifically Jesus, the Anointed One and the Lamb (Psalm 2:2; Revelation 17:12-14).

 treading the winepress